Squash Blossoms

 Though they taste much better when fresh, they have to be used quickly as they wilt fast even inside of the refrigerator.
 But they can also be found canned, and they do taste good as well.

 To use them fresh, remove the lower part of the stem and rinse them thoroughly.
 I use all of the flower and upper stem, though some cooks do remove the green sepals.
-Squash blossoms tend to be paired with one or another fresh Chile, typically the Poblanos, and many times corn.
+Squash blossoms tend to be paired with one or another fresh chile, typically the Poblanos, and many times corn.

 Squash Blossoms 2